 The Crystal is not only a hub for discussions on sustainable living but is the only building in the world which holds various accreditations including the highest certification for BREEAM (Building Research Establishment Environmental Assessment Method) and LEED (Leadership in Energy and Environmental Design) schemes.

 Tick two Royal Docks activities off at once, as you can easily get to The Crystal via the Emirates Airline Cable Car.
+The best news yet, entry tickets for The Crystal cost £5, making it reasonably priced for London standards.

 Thames Barrier Park & Thames Barrier